VeegCoders/BeanBot/README.rst

 License
 *******

-This project is license under the terms of the MIT license.
+This project is licensed under the terms of the MIT license.